jasvinderkhera/squid_games/README.md

-A frontend clone of Netflix website squidgamesunleashed.com developed using HTML, CSS, Javascript and GSAP.
+A frontend clone of Netflix website squidgamesunleashed.com developed using HTML, CSS, Javascript, Bootstrap and GSAP.